May 2017 Newsletter

 Bishop C. W. Leadbeater gave a first-hand account from his personal participation and the Wesak Festival is described in great detail in his book The Masters And The Path which was first published in 1925.
 There are several entries in Geoffrey Hodson’s occult diary, Light of the Sanctuary, chronicling his attendance at the Wesak Festival.
 In his entry of May 30, 1949 he writes “This is a most vivid conscious experience and completely satisfies me concerning C.W.
 Leadbeater’s account”.

 Normally this day coincides with the 15th (full-moon) day of the Fourth Month in the Chinese Lunar calendar, which is always a public holiday in Singapore.
-This year, Wesak Day, as we know it esoterically, falls on Sunday, 22 May 2016 while the official Wesak Day public holiday is on 21 May 2016.
-We shall hold our traditional annual Wesak Day celebration on the public holiday on Saturday, 21 May, at 11 a.m.
+This year, Wesak Day falls on Wednesday, 10 May 2017 although the full moon occurs in the morning of Thursday, 11 May 2017.
+We shall hold our traditional annual Wesak Day celebration on the public holiday on Wednesday, 10 May, at 10 a.m.

 White Lotus Day